Ricette di Sicilia

 - 4

-Meanwhile, prepare the sauce by whisking together the beaten egg, grated Pecorino, lemon juice, chopped parsley, and a little salt.
+Meanwhile, whisk together the egg, grated pecorino, lemon juice, chopped parsley, and a pinch of salt to make the sauce.

 - 5

-Pour the sauce over the cooked fillets, then return the dish to the oven until the sauce sets and turns creamy.
+Pour the sauce over the fillets and return to the oven until the sauce sets.

 - 6

-Serve the fillets piping hot, alongside seasonal vegetables or some crusty toasted bread.
+Serve the fillets piping hot, accompanied by seasonal vegetables or toasted bread.

 💡 Tips and Variations

-For an extra flavour boost, try adding a pinch of freshly ground black pepper or a few capers to the sauce.
-Feel free to experiment with different hard cheeses for an interesting twist.
+For an extra flavour boost, try adding a handful of capers or a sprinkle of freshly ground black pepper to the sauce.

 📦 Storage

-- • Cooked fillets freeze well for up to a month.
+- • You can freeze the cooked fillets wrapped well in cling film or a freezer bag for up to a month.

 🍷 Pairing